I. Jesus the Son of God and the Son of Man (3:21-38)

 Forty days, week, months, or years are often the time of testing and proving in the Bible.
 For example; the flood (Genesis 7:4), Moses on Mt.
 Sinai (Exodus 24:18, 34:28; Deuteronomy 9:9-11, 18, 25, 10:10), exploring the promised land (Numbers 13:25), the Israelites in the desert (Exodus 16:35, Numbers 14:33-34, 32:13), etc.

 * "he was tempted" -The original Greek for tempted is "peirazo".
-"Peirazo" is from the Greek word "peira" wjich means to test, endeavor, entice, discipline, examine, and prove.
+"Peirazo" is from the Greek word "peira" which means to test, endeavor, entice, discipline, examine, and prove.
 The concept is piercing the outer shell and getting to the inner content.
 Jesus did not engage in sin when he was tempted as a recent movie "Last Temptation of Christ" portrayed.
 To be tempted to sin is not the same as engaging in sin.
-I once heard someone say, "The temptaion to sin is to look up, see a naked woman on a billboard, and then looking away.
+I once heard someone say, "The temptation to sin is to look up, see a naked woman on a billboard, and then looking away.
 Sinning is willingly looking back again."

 * Mark 3:22-26 "And the teachers of the law who came down from Jerusalem said, 'He is possessed by Beelzebub!
 By the prince of demons he is driving out demons.'
 So Jesus called them and spoke to them in parables: 'How can Satan drive out Satan?
 If a kingdom is divided against itself, that kingdom cannot stand.
 If a house is divided against itself, that house cannot stand.
 And if Satan opposes himself and is divided, he cannot stand; his end has come.'"